-Supreme court quashes Peter Ellis' child sex convictions
+Supreme Court quashes Peter Ellis' child sex convictions

 Other points raised by Ellis' legal team

-The Justice's substantive decision made comments on other points argued by Ellis's lawyers.
+The justices' substantive decision made comments on other points argued by Ellis' lawyers.

 They said "allegations that could be described as fantastical" which came from interviews with complainants which could have assisted the defence if they were played at trial did not add to the risk of mistrial.